camipe/1dv527-plantnanny/README.md

 # Plant Nanny
-The goal of this applications is to monitor the environment surrounding a potted plant.
+The goal of this application is to monitor the environment surrounding a potted plant.
 It consists of a Node/Express.js API and a Vue.js-based front end.

 The front end can be accessed at:
 * [Plant Nanny](http://micaelpersson.asuscomm.com/)